Skip to Content

 An amazing exhibit inside the Women’s Prison Building

-You can go inside this building when you visit Seodaemun Prison.
-We encourage you to read the harrowing stories about the brave women who found themselves imprisoned here.
+Also known as Yeooksa Temple, the women’s prison building was constructed around 1916 as a detention center for female prisoners.
+You can go inside this building and we encourage you to read the harrowing stories about the brave women who found themselves imprisoned here.

 10. Watchtower

-Lat but not least, you will notice two watchtowers at Seodaemun Prison.
-Originally, this complex had six watchtowers, but today only two remain.
+Last but not least, take note of the two watchtowers you’ll find on the grounds during your tour.
+Originally, this complex had six watchtowers, but there are only two remaining.

-These watchtowers were built to help monitor prisoner movements and prevent them from escaping.
+These watchtowers were built to help monitor prisoner movements to prevent them from escaping.
 Each watchtower is 10m high and the best one to visit is right near the main entrance gate.

 Our Seodaemun Prison Photos

-We enjoyed our visit to Seodaemun Prison and took many photos.
-Here are a few of our favorites:
+We enjoyed our visit to this prison and took many photos.
+Here are a few to help you understand more about what you can see at the complex:

 An example of cells inside a Seoul prison which were used for torture